meredithgavin/pre_doc_task_1/README.md

 Broken down into age groups, men in the 65+ category saw the smallest change in labor force participation, with largely consistent numbers in the labor force and not in the labor force, as seen in the "lfp_age_group" plot.
 For all three age group categories (25-45, 45-65, 65+), the number of observations of not in the labor force is fairly stable over time.
 The 25-45 and 45-65 categories indicate a jump in the labor force around 2001, consistent with the change in survey sampling.
 In the post 2001 era, there is a downtun in the number of 25-45 yearo olds in the labor force and an upturn in the number of 45-65 year olds in the labor force.
 There is no observable, opposite reaction in the "not in the labor force" category, indicating an aging population.

+(c) What factors do you think are driving these patterns?
+What evidence might you want to assemble to test these hypotheses if you were to investigate them further?

+As noted above, many of the distinct changes in observed labor force participation can be attributed to population shifts and changes in survey sampling.
+Additionally, changes in survey models make it difficult to compare changes among racial and education groups, as data collection and variable categories changed over time.
+With additional time and information, it would be valuable to recategorize and standardize racial groups ("race"), education levels ("educ"), and employment status ("empstat").